ORNL-CEES/DataTransferKit/README.md

 -------------

 User and developer documentation is provided by Doxygen.
-A domain model document can be found in the doc/domain_model directory.
+A domain model document can be found [here](https://github.com/CNERG/DataTransferKit/tree/dev/doc/domain_model).